jaimetur/PhotoMigrator/help/0-execution-instructions.md

   - If you run it from Synology NAS (using SSH terminal) or from Linux/Mac, you have to call the master script '**CloudPhotoMigrator.run**'.
     Minimum version required to run the Tool directly from your Synology NAS (using SSH terminal) is **DSM 7.0**.

 ---

-# Instructions to execute from Docker Container:
+# 2. Instructions to execute from Docker Container:  (recommended)

 > [!IMPORTANT]
 > ### ✅ Prerequisites